 Over the years, the folk art took over as Venice was resurrected from a lavish oasis that took a fall into desertion and squalor, and emerged as a bohemian babylon.

 While the extravagant Italian-inspired Venice of America is long gone, a closer look past the tie-dye colors, surf culture and vivid psychedelic murals reveals echoes from the opulent past.
-One of the most recognizable relics of Kinney’s Venice are the sculptures of Felix Peano that still top the pillars of buildings long-since painted over.
+One of the most recognizable relics of Kinney’s Venice are the sculptures by Felix Peano that still top the pillars of buildings long-since painted over.

-While many of the faces have been stolen or sold, but several can still be viewed on the pylons of Danny’s Deli on Windward.
+Many of the faces have been stolen or sold, but several can still be viewed on the pylons of Danny’s Deli on Windward.